taejs/book-exploring-async-basics/src/8_9_infrastructure.md

 to the thread which then runs it until it's finished.

 You could make priorities based on `TaskKind`, you could try to decide which tasks are short and which are long and prioritize them based on load.
-A lot of exiting stuff could be done here.
-We will choose the simplest possible one though and just push them directly to a thread in the order they come.
+A lot of exciting things could be done here.
+We will choose the simplest possible one though, and just push them directly to a thread in the order they come.

 The last part of the "infrastructure" is a function to set a timeout.